kms0219kms/kms0219kms/README.md

 :speaking_head: I can speak Korean natively, English at an intermediate level, and Vietnamese at a basic level.

 :moneybag: Your donation will help me work on more projects and produce higher-quality work.
-Donations can be made to [Toss](https://toss.me/kms0219kms) or [GitHub Sponsors](https://github.com/sponsors/kms0219kms).
+Donations can be made to [Buy Me a Coffee](https://buymeacoffee.com/kms0219kms) or [GitHub Sponsors](https://github.com/sponsors/kms0219kms).

 :rocket: I'm always open to new ideas and suggestions.
 Let's shape the future together!

-> You can check out [my portfolio webpage](https://devayaan.me) for more information.
+> You can check out [my portfolio webpage](https://devayaan.me) or [my resume](https://devayaan.me/resume) for more information.

 [![Discord](https://discord-profile-starcea.paring.moe/discord/902700864748273704?)](https://discord.com/users/902700864748273704)
 <!-- [![Spotify](https://discord-profile-starcea.paring.moe/spotify/902700864748273704?album=true)](https://open.spotify.com/user/312bcezvmfeo57vawjvo4ojusowy) -->